 - The chromosomes condense into X shaped structure, each composed of two sister chromatids joined at a centromere.

-- At the end of the prophase, the nucleus membrane starts to dissolve and releases the chromosomes where the mitotic spindle (composed of microtubules and proteins) extends and moves to the opposite pole of the cell while the chromosomes migrate toward the cell center.
+- At the end of the prophase, the nucleus membrane starts to dissolve and releases the chromosomes where the mitotic spindle (composed of microtubules and proteins) extends.
+And it moves to the opposite pole of the cell while the chromosomes migrate toward the cell center.

 Cytokinesis occurs by the division of a cell’s cytoplasm which occurs at the end of the anaphase and completes shortly after telophase.
 Two genetically identical daughter cells are produced at the end of the cytokinesis.